Recognizing topological polynomials by lifting trees: Finding Hubbard vertices for obstructed maps

-\begin{proposition} Let $f$ be a post-critically finite topological polynomial, and let $f_I$ and $f_E$ be the interior and exterior maps for $f$.
-Then $f$ is determined up to homotopy relative to~$f^{-1}(P_f)$ by the homotopy class of the map $f_E$ together with the homotopy class of $f_I$ relative to $\widetilde{Q}$. \end{proposition}
+\begin{proposition} Let $f$ be a post-critically finite topological polynomial, and let $f_E$ and $f_I$ be the exterior and interior maps for $f$.
+Then $f$ is determined up to homotopy relative to~$f^{-1}(P_f)$ by the homotopy classes of the maps $f_E$ and $f_I$ relative to their respective sets of marked points. \end{proposition}

 We refer to the pair $(f_E,f_I)$ as the \emph{canonical form} for $f$.
-As in the statement of the proposition, we consider $f_I$ to be defined up to homotopy relative to $\widetilde{Q}$.
+As in the statement of the proposition, we consider $f_E$ and $f_I$ to be defined up to homotopy relative to their respective sets of marked points.

+We emphasize that $f_E$ maps the punctured surface $E$ to the punctured surface $\widetilde{E}$, and these punctures of course cannot move during homotopies.
+Replacing these punctures with marked points would yield the first return map for the exterior component discussed earlier.

 The canonical form presented here is analogous to the Nielsen--Thurston normal form for mapping class groups; see \cite[Corollary 13.3]{primer}.
 In general, the Nielsen--Thurston normal form is not canonical (for instance if $f=f_1f_2$, where $f_1$ and $f_2$ are supported on disjoint subsurfaces, each with a boundary component homotopic to the curve $c$, then we may also write $f$ as $f=(f_1T_c)(T_c^{-1}f_2)$).
 On the other hand, the maps $f_E$ and $f_I$ in Proposition~\ref{prop:canonical form} are canonical.
 A similar canonical form exists for braid groups; see the paper by the third author with Chen and Kordek \cite[Section 6]{CKM}.